6000 Provider Investigations (PI) Facility

 The intake specialist completes an intake when there are allegations of either of the following:

-• A client living in a facility has an injury, and it is unknown how the injury occurred.
+- A client living in a facility has an injury, and it is unknown how the injury occurred.

 Physical Abuse (PHAB)

-The intake is assessed as follows:
+The intake specialist does as follows:

-• With the injured client as the victim.
+- Designates the injured client as the victim.

-• With an unknown alleged perpetrator.
+- Documents an unknown alleged perpetrator.
 (The intake specialist adds one alleged perpetrator to the person list.)

 See:

-Provider Investigations – Facility Intake Guidelines on the DFPS intranet
+Provider Investigations Facility Intake Guidelines on the DFPS intranet

 Neglect (NEGL)

-The intake is assessed as follows:
+The intake specialist does as follows:

-• With the injured client as the victim.
+- Designates the injured client as the victim.

-• With an unknown alleged perpetrator.
+- Documents an unknown alleged perpetrator.
 (The intake specialist adds one alleged perpetrator to the person list.)

 See:

-Provider Investigations – Facility Intake Guidelines on the DFPS intranet
+Provider Investigations Facility Intake Guidelines on the DFPS intranet

 6734 Pregnancy and Sexually Transmitted Infection